Amazon B2B: EVERYTHING Amazon Sellers Need To Know About Amazon Business [GUIDE]

 Businesses can sell on Amazon in 2 ways.
 The fees for both are the same at this point in time.

-Existing Seller Central Sellers can add Business Features through their Seller Central Account.
+Existing Seller Central Sellers can add Amazon Business Account Features through their Seller Central Account.

-- Sellers you need to be on the “Professional Seller” plan.
+- Sellers you need to be on the “Professional Seller” plan to use a Business Account for Amazon.

 - Eligibility is based on Seller Account metrics, such as Seller Feedback and past Sales Performance.

-- Your existing access to all previous programs will remain the same (Amazon FBA, Sponsored Products, Amazon Home Services, Amazon Payments, etc.)
+- Your existing access to all previous programs will remain the same (Amazon FBA, FBA Small and Light, Sponsored Products, Amazon Home Services, Amazon Payments, etc.)

 New Amazon Sellers Such as: Retailers Serving B2B, Manufacturers, Suppliers, Wholesalers, Distributors, etc. need to register for Amazon Seller Central as a “Professional Seller” as well.

-The Amazon Business Buyer Program is for buyers who want to purchase items for their business on the Amazon Marketplace.
+The Amazon Business Buyer Program is for buyers with an Amazon Business Account who want to purchase items for their business on the Amazon Marketplace.

-Any business, organization, government or non-profit organization can sign up to buy via Amazon Business.
+Any business, organization, government or non-profit organization can sign up to buy via Amazon Business with a Business Account for Amazon.

 That being said, what types of businesses is Amazon B2B best suited for?